JedBurke/LamyResult/README.md

 # Lamy Result

-Lamy Result is a simple, dependency-free, idiomatic-Ruby utility used to wrap method results with a status and a value.
-It's inspired by Elixir and Erlang's tagged tuple and Rust's Result/Option.
+Lamy Result is a simple utility used to wrap method results with a status and a value.

-Lamy Result is a simple utility (implemented in an unnecessarily complex manner) which wraps method return values with a status.
-Elixir and Erlang's tagged tuple is the main inspiration, so are Rust's Rusult/Option functions.
-Despite being influenced by other languages, LR aims to be as idiomatic-Ruby as possible.
-It's also free of runtime dependencies.
+The project is inspired by Elixir and Erlang's tagged tuple and Rust's Result/Option.
+Despite inspiration from other languages, Lamy Result aims to be idiomatic Ruby and runtime dependency-free.

+Rather than change the way you're doing things.
+Returning a single result is great for most cases.
+You'll know if and when you need something more.

 ```ruby
 include LamyResult